lawrencemasilo/Simple_Movie_Browser/README.md

 # Movie Browser using React

-The Movie Browser is a simple reponsive web application that allows users to browse movies/tv shows and view details.
+The Movie Browser is a simple responsive web application that allows users to browse movies/tv shows and view details.
 This project utilizes HTML, CSS, JavaScript and the OMDb api to create an interactive movie browsing experience.

 #### Features
 - Search for movies by title